apolat2018/LSAT/README.md

 ## Preparing reclassed landslide factor data

 Firstly you should prepare reclassed landslide factor raster files before using the toolbox.
-They should be the same sizes and same resolutions.Prepared raster files must be shown below.
+They should be the same sizes and same resolutions.
+Prepared raster files should be as shown in the figure below.
  <p>
   <img width="512" height="1024" src="https://github.com/apolat2018/LSAT/blob/master/rasters_image.jpg"><p>